MS in Curriculum and Instruction: Research

 Expected Background in Professional Education

-Previous education coursework is a prerequisite for the Master’s program in Curriculum and Instruction.
+Previous education coursework is a prerequisite for the master’s program in Curriculum and Instruction.
 Applicants are required to have taken at least 12 credits in education courses that are equivalent to courses taught within a school of education, as judged by the Graduate Education Advisory Committee.
-Applicants lacking this background will be required to take a specified number of credits of education coursework in addition to the course work ordinarily required in the graduate program.
+Admitted applicants lacking this background will be required to take a specified number of credits of education coursework in addition to the coursework ordinarily required in the graduate program.
 The courses taken should be chosen in consultation with the graduate advisor, and each of these courses must be taken for a letter grade (not pass/fail).
-These courses may be carried concurrently with regular graduate courses, but, being additional requirements, they do not count toward requirements of the graduate program.
+These courses may be carried concurrently with regular graduate courses, but being additional requirements, they do not satisfy requirements of the graduate program.

 Graduate School Resources